Importance of Cheekbones in Facial Trauma

 Let’s get skin deep to know what exactly cheekbones are –

 Cheekbone also known as malar bone or zygomatic bone is a pyramid or diamond – shaped bone underneath or adjacent to the orbit or eye socket at the broadest part of the cheek.
 It plays a major role in enhancing ones look as it fosters the following functions –

-- Firstly, being the most prominent part of the lateral face it acts as a buffer to other structures like the orbits and protects them from injury;
+- Firstly, being the most prominent part of the lateral face, it behaves as a buffer to other structures like the orbits and protects them from injury.

-And that’s not all..injury to this region may lead to its fracture and can drive it inwards thereby restricting the movements of the lower jaw.
-Hence patients who suffer from road traffic accidents or even assault on their cheeks not only lose the projection of their cheeks which looks unpleasant but they also are frequently unable to open their mouth.
-In our practice, we also see a variety of patients who congenitally don’t have this malar bone and hence have a very flat appearing face.
+Any injury to this part may lead to a fracture and can push it inwards thereby restricting the movements of the lower jaw.
+Therefore, anyone who unfortunately meet with a road accident or encounter any kind of injury on the cheeks will not only lose the projection of their cheeks making them look unpleasant but also, will have trouble in opening their mouth.
+We have come across number of patients who congenitally don’t have this malar bone and hence have a very flat appearing face.

 Look at the pictures below.
 This patient who met with a road accident, fell hurting his right side of the face that resulted in the fracture of his zygomatic complex.
 When he first came to Richardson’s Dental and Craniofacial Hospital, he was completely dejected about the flatness on one side of the face.
 Together, he was unable to open his mouth beyond 1 cm.
 Dr. Sunil Richardson performed a 2-hour long surgery successfully and gave him back his perfect cheekbones.
 Not only that, he could open his mouth normally without any issues.